Steps to Take At the Scene, Before Contacting a West Palm Beach Motorcycle Accident Lawyer

 Alongside taking photos, it's important to record as many details as possible about the accident.
 Write down or use your phone to record the time, date, and exact location of the incident.

-Include observations about the weather conditions, visibility, and any other environmental factors that might have contributed to the accident, such as poor lighting, wet roads, or obstructed views.
+• Any other environmental factors that might have contributed to the accident, such as poor lighting, wet roads, or obstructed views.

-If you’ve noticed anything unusual about the other driver’s behavior—such as speeding, swerving, or distracted driving—make a note of that as well.
 This information can be invaluable later and support your version of events in discussions with law enforcement, insurance companies, or in court.

 Exchange Driver & Witness Information, Nothing Else